ruchanimbalkar/countries-app-fall-2025/version-5/writing-your-README.md

 ## 🖼️ Screenshots

 Copy & paste 1–2 images of your project here to show it off!
+To take a screenshot of a specific portion of the screen, press and hold `Command + Control + Shift + 4`, then drag the crosshair cursor to select the area.
+The screenshot will be automatically copied, so that you can paste it directly into this README.md file.

 ## 🛠️ Technologies Used